barakman/solidity-math-utils/README.md

 ### Powered Ratio

-Function `poweredRatioExact` opts for accuracy and function `poweredRatioExact` opts for performance.
+Function `poweredRatioExact` opts for accuracy and function `poweredRatioQuick` opts for performance.

 Each one of the two 'poweredRatio' functions computes the power of a given ratio by a given exponent.